Back to blog

 Confirm that a roadbook is open in the TRBP app and that the controller buttons are responding.

-If the roadbook still does not scroll, reconnect the controller through Android Bluetooth settings and try again.
+If the roadbook still does not scroll, check the controller connection and try again.

 Trip distance not adjusting

 Check that you are using the correct controller buttons for trip adjustment.
-If the buttons do not respond, restart Bluetooth, reconnect the controller, and test the roadbook again before riding.
+If the buttons do not respond, restart or reconnect the controller and test the roadbook again before riding.

 Final check before riding